jfrog/jfrog-cli-plugins/keyring/README.md

 ## About this plugin
 This plugin allows the following:
-* Storing the connection details of multiple Artifactory instances in the system keyring.
+* Storing the connection details of multiple Artifactory instances in the OS keyring.
 * Using the stored connection details for executing any Artifactory JFrog CLI command.
-* Deleting the stored connection details from the system keyring.
+* Deleting the stored connection details from the OS keyring.

 Supports Linux, Windows and MacOS.